uit-no/hpc-doc/guides/user/accounting.rst

 ----------

-To use the batch system you have to have a cpu quota, either local or natinoal.
+To use the batch system you have to have a cpu quota, either local or national.
 For every job you submit we check that you have sufficient quota to run it and you will get a warning if you do not have sufficient cpu-hours to run the job.
 The job will be submitted to queue, but will not start until you have enough cpu-hours to run it.